SouthernPolaris/OS-A3/README.md

 #### Thread Explosion / Resource Limit:
 Early versions spawned too many threads, causing system slowdown.
 To resolve this, a global thread counter with a mutex was introduced to cap the number of active threads and ensure safe concurrent updates.

-#### Merging Logic:
-The merge step originally overwrote unsorted data in A. Introducing the buffer array B and using memcpy() after merging resolved this and ensured stability.

 #### Deadlocks and Incorrect Joins:
-Some tests initially hung because pthread_join() was being called incorrectly or on uninitialized thread handles.
+Some tests initially hung because pthread_join() was being called incorrectly or on uninitialised thread handles.
 The logic was corrected to only join successfully created threads.

 #### Performance Tuning:
 Through experimentation, the team learned that excessive thread creation at deep recursion levels leads to diminishing returns due to context-switch overhead.
 Adjusting the cutoff parameter provided a balance between parallel speedup and system stability.